davidverna/davidverna/README.md

 - 👋 Hi, I’m @davidverna .
 This is my repository to see my code's webs.
 Thanks!!
 - 👀 I’m interested in front end developer.
 - 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on HTML 5 and CSS3 projects.
+- 💞️ I’m looking to collaborate on HTML 5 and CSS 3 projects.
 - 📫 How to reach me - vernadavidn@gmail.com

 <!---